Competition elements in ice dance: Turn sequences

 Turn sequences are a required element in the rhythm dance and may be included in a well-balanced free dance program.
 Specific requirements for turn sequences are announced in an ISU communication each year.
 There are two types of turn sequences, a set of twizzles and a one-foot turns sequence.
-A set of twizzles can include two types: a set of synchronized twizzles, or a series of two twizzles for each partner, with up to four steps between the twizzles; and a set of sequential twizzles, or a series of two twizzles for each partner, with up to one step between the twizzles.
+A set of twizzles can include two types.
+The first type is synchronized twizzles, a series of two twizzles for each partner, with up to four steps between them.
+The second type is sequential twizzles, a series of two twizzles for each partner, with up to one step between them.
 The ISU states that for each type, each twizzle "shall be at least one full rotation on one foot performed simultaneously (at the same time) by both partners".
 The one-foot turns sequence is "specified Turns performed on one foot by each partner simultaneously, in Hold or separately".